LaughingLeader/laughingleader_blender_helpers/README.md

 Currently these helpers require an export addon to utilize them.

 ### Object Properties Panel
 The following properties work best when the exporter creates copies of objects (such as the [DOS2DE Collada Exporter](https://github.com/LaughingLeader-DOS2-Mods/DOS2DE-Collada-Exporter) in recent versions).
+Currently, these don't do anything unless an exporter utilizes them.

 #### Apply Transformations
 Applies the selected transformations when exporting.
 #### Export Name
 The object takes on this name when exporting.
 Useful if you have multiple copies of the same object on various layers (possibly for different rigs), but want the exported mesh/etc name to be the same.

-### Object Mode Toolshelf > Export
+### Object Mode > Toolshelf > Export
 #### Merging (WIP)
 Allows merging of objects when exporting.
 Useful for keeping your actual objects separate, for easier tweaking without needing to make continuous duplicates/backups.